To Garlic or Not to Garlic: The Great Canine Debate

 4. Dogs who are about to get surgery

-Remember that garlic can prevent blood clot formation.
+Remember that garlic can inhibit blood clot formation.
 Hence, hold off giving it to your dog that is set to go into surgery.

 5. Anemic dogs